menzzana/ZDoList/README.md

    using *CTRL+ALT+7*
 1. When creating new new task do so as normal BUT paste from clipboard directly into the *new task* textbox.
 1. The software should automatically detect that this is a task from thunderbird

+## Instructions

+The software automatically loads the todo.txt upon startup.
+If none is found in the folder defined in the INI file, the software ask to create one.
+Also, the software automatically saves the file upon exit.

+You can also set where the todo.txt should be by using *preferences* This menu will although automatically start if no INI file was found.

+### Creating tasks

+Task can be created using *Edit > New task* where you can create a new task.
+You can also create new *context* and new *project* using *Edit > New context*  and *Edit > New project*

+### Changing tasks

+By *right-clicking*  on the task you can set a number of features for the task, like *edit task*, *set context*, *set project*, *set priority*, *set due date*, *delete*

+You can also set a task to completed by checking the task.

+### sort the task

+Task are by default sorted according to *context*, *project*, *priority*, *due date* If needed the task can also be sorted by *priority* or *due date*.